 REVISION HISTORY: Transcribed and edited by John van Wyhe.
-RN1
+RN4

 NOTE: See record in the Darwin Online manuscript catalogue, enter its Identifier here.
 Reproduced by permission of the Trustees of the Natural History Museum (London) and William Huxley Darwin.
-The memo was published with important editorial notes and remarks on the manuscript alterations in Correspondence vol. 3, pp. 43-5.
+The memo was published with important editorial notes in Correspondence vol. 3, pp. 43-5.
+The present transcription makes some small improvements.

 I have just finished my sketch of my species theory.
 If, as I believe that my theory is true & if it be accepted even by one competent judge, it will be a considerable step in science.